Tales of the Unexpected: Traps and Pitfalls in Academic Integrity

 An increase in academic misconduct has been evidenced across the global HE sector and more recently in UK HE.
 The pandemic has exacerbated a decline of academic integrity and an increase in offences that go beyond the concept of plagiarism.
 At institutional level, mitigations are in place, but more can be done.

-The following sessions explain and discuss the variety of misconduct that is globally evident and offer opportunities for support and guidance on how to mitigate academic offences beyond the current institutional activities.
+The sessions explain and discuss the variety of misconduct that is globally evident and offer opportunities for support and guidance on how to mitigate academic offences beyond the current institutional activities.

 How do I join?